anchpop/Zoda/zoda-lang/src/code_samples.md

 4) Enabling fast prototyping.
 You will be able to compile Zoda code in two modes, "prototyping" and "production".
 Prototyping is when you want to run your code quickly and not worry about catching bugs (yet), Production is when you want to your code to run the most efficiently possible and want to be confident that it is bug-free.
 Code with warnings does not compile under Production, and code must compile under Production to be included in the standard repository of Zoda code.

 5) Steering users towards writing bug-free code.
 At it's core, `Zoda` is a functional programming language.
 With features like a powerful type system, algebraic effects, checked exceptions, inline tests, and more, it is possible to be confident in the quality of your code.
 In practice, production Zoda code does not crash at runtime (when it does, it's due to unavoidable issues such as out-of-memory errors).
+When you do have a bug, Zoda will have a time-travelling debugger and multiple useful features for debugging.

 6) Self-embedding.
 Zoda code should be able to read and run other Zoda code at runtime, and run it just as efficiently as if it had been written in the original executable.